darinz/DL/01_Math/15_information_theory.md

   1. Maximize mutual information with the target (retain relevant information)
   2. Minimize mutual information with the input (compress irrelevant information)
 - Guides the design of efficient and robust representations.
+- **Deep Learning Relevance:** The information bottleneck explains why deep networks can learn compressed, generalizable features.

 ### Feature Selection

 - **Mutual Information:** Used to select features that share the most information with the target variable.
+- **Tip:** Features with high mutual information with the target are more useful for prediction.

 ### Uncertainty Quantification

 - **Entropy:** Measures model uncertainty and confidence in predictions.
+- **Pitfall:** High entropy means the model is unsure; low entropy means confident predictions (but not necessarily correct!).

 ### Python Implementation: Deep Learning Applications